Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Methods

 \subsection{Computational details}

-The properties needed for the AMSET transport calculations were predicted with density functional theory (DFT) calculations as implemented in \textsc{VASP}\cite{Kresse_1993,Kresse_1999}.
-The vdW-DF-cx\cite{Berland_2014,Berland_2014a} functional was used due to its generally accurate bulk modulus and lattice constants of solids\cite{Berland_2014,Berland_2014a,Bjorkman_2014,Tran_2019}, with auxiliary calculations using the HSE06\cite{Krukau_2006} hybrid functional for benchmarking.
-A plane wave energy cutoff of 520\;eV was used and the number of electrons states for the basis set was 9 (Cs), 9 (K), and 5 (Sb); both in compliance with the standard settings of Materials Project (MP)\cite{Jain_2013}.
+DFT as implemented in \textsc{VASP}\cite{Kresse_1993,Kresse_1999} version 6.3.2 was used to compute input properties for the \textsc{AMSET} transport calculations.
+The vdW-DF-cx\cite{Berland_2014,Berland_2014a} functional was used due to its generally accurate bulk modulus and lattice constants of solids\cite{Berland_2014,Berland_2014a,Bjorkman_2014,Tran_2019}, with the HSE06\cite{Krukau_2006} hybrid functional used as a reference.
+The plane wave energy cutoff was set to 520\;eV and the number of valence electrons for the basis set was 9 (Cs), 9 (K), and 5 (Sb); corresponding to the standard Materials Project (MP) settings\cite{Jain_2013}.
 The initial crystal structure was retrieved from the MP database (mp-581024) and relaxed on a 10$\times$10$\times$10 k-points grid until forces fell below 5.0$\times 10^{-5}$\;eV/Å. A second ionic relaxation was subsequently performed to remove Pulay stress.
-Density functional perturbation theory (DFPT) calculations with VASP\cite{Gajdos_2006} were used to compute the dielectric constants, Born effective charges, and $\Gamma$-point phonon frequencies, while the elastic constants were calculated using finite differences\cite{LePage_2002}.
-For both of these calculations, a $\mathbf{k}$-point grid of 12$\times$12$\times$12 was used.
+Density functional perturbation theory (DFPT) calculations\cite{Gajdos_2006} were used to compute the static and high-frequency dielectric constants $\epsilon_\mathrm{s}$, $\epsilon_\infty$, Born effective charges, and $\Gamma$-point phonon frequencies $\omega_{\Gamma\nu}$.
+The elastic tensor $C_{ij}$ was calculated using finite differences\cite{LePage_2002}.
+For both of these calculations, a 12$\times$12$\times$12 k-point grid was used.
 For each strain, the relevant properties were computed at the equivalent external pressure (separately determined with DFT).
-A 20$\times$20$\times$20 $\mathbf{k}$-point grid interpolated to a 53$\times$53$\times$53 grid in AMSET was used for transport calculations, while the deformation potential was extracted using a 12$\times$12$\times$12 \textbf{k}-points grid.
+A 20$\times$20$\times$20 k-point grid interpolated to a 53$\times$53$\times$53 grid in \textsc{AMSET} was used in the transport calculations, while the deformation potential was extracted using a 12$\times$12$\times$12 \textbf{k}-points grid.